panda7789/docs.cs-cz/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getglobalvariables-method.md

 ## <a name="parameters"></a>Parametry
  `cVars`
- [in] Délka vyrovnávací paměti na které odkazuje `pcVars`.
+ [in] The length of the buffer pointed to by `pcVars`.

  `pcVars`
- [out] Ukazatel `ULONG32` , která obdrží velikost vyrovnávací paměti musí obsahovat proměnné.
+ [out] A pointer to a `ULONG32` that receives the size of the buffer required to contain the variables.

  `pVars`
- [out] Vyrovnávací paměť obsahující proměnné.
+ [out] A buffer that contains the variables.

 ## <a name="return-value"></a>Návratová hodnota
- Pokud metoda uspěje; S_OK v opačném případě E_FAIL nebo jiný kód chyby.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Požadavky
- **Záhlaví:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Viz také: